Book Recommendations

 When we first caught wind of Stuff Your Kindle Day, we were sure that there had to be a catch.
 Hundreds (if not thousands) of romance e-books, all priced at zero dollars?
 It sounds too good to be true — but after participating in the event a few times over the years, we can confirm that it really is as great as it sounds.
 And lucky for us, it’s going on right now!

 Today, you can stock up on any kind of romance book your heart desires, whether it’s a small-town enemies-to-lovers or a high-stakes romantasy.
-You can browse the entire list on Romance Bookworms, but to make your Stuff Your Kindle Day go a little bit smoother, we’ve pulled 10 that are going straight into our TBR pile.
-Keep scrolling to see which books made the cut.
+You can browse the entire list on Romance Book Lovers, which puts on the Romance Book Blast during the first month of every quarter.
+(Technically, it’s not associated with Stuff Your Kindle, but it’s the same premise.)
+To make your experience little bit smoother, we’ve pulled 10 books that are going straight into our TBR pile.
+Keep scrolling to see which ones made the cut.

 Enemies With Benefits by Roxie Noir

-If you can’t tell, we love an enemies-to-lovers situation, and this option has hundreds of five-star reviews on Amazon.
+If you can’t tell, we’ll never say no to an enemies-to-lovers story, and this option has hundreds of five-star reviews on Amazon.
 The main duo has known each other since kindergarten, and they’ve never managed to get along.
 Eli reenters Violet’s life years after they graduate from high school, with him taking a job at the wedding venue where Violet works.
-They slip back into their old dynamic as they compete with each other for a bonus — but this time, they have an enemies with benefits arrangement on the side.
+They slip back into their old dynamic as they compete with each other for a bonus, but this time, they have an enemies with benefits arrangement on the side.

 The Watchmaker’s Daughter by C.J.
 Archer